 The context internal cut-through occurs either "as soon as possible" (M2a) or with the final context configuration (M2b).

+{Comment (2014-11-11): context model M2a implies usage of the H.248 Topology descriptor!
+Should be described in the text.
+There are side effects: the termination names must be known in order to specify the topologies, which isn't the case in the first signalling cycles when the local connection endpoints are wildcard.
+There are consequently two signalling cycles required in case of model M2a.
+And the same is true actually for model M2b under condition of early media support (which implies a topology specification)}

 7.1.3 H.248 ALTC context model "M3": reservation of two H.248 stream endpoints

 NOTE – Model M3 is conditional, limited on communication services related to single-stream-per-termination structures!